 We simulated all of the games 1,000 times based on our most current rankings of all FIFA International Clubs.
 With only six games remaining, Brazil is in the driver’s seat with over a 98% chance to finish in the top four of the group to advance.
 Venezuela and Bolivia are not yet mathematically eliminated, but have no chance to advance.
 The middle of the group is still very interesting as only two points separate the third and sixth place teams.

-It’s also important to note that the fifth place team is very likely to make the World Cup tournament as the two remaining teams in the OFC bracket are New Zealand and Tahiti.
+It’s also important to note that the fifth place team is very likely to make the World Cup tournament as the team from the OFC bracket is New Zealand.
 Whomever the fifth place team is out of CONMEBOL will be heavy favorites to win the two leg playoff.

 For our individual game projections, see: World Cup Game Predictions.

 For our CONCACAF World Cup projections, see: CONCACAF World Cup Game Projections.

 For our UEFA World Cup projections, see: UEFA World Cup Qualifying Projections.

 For our CAF World Cup projections, see: CAF World Cup Qualifying Projections.